In Love??

 " What is wrong in Kheri?"
 He smiled happily to know that she wanted to really contribute to the mission as he sat to tell her the details.

 Preparations were made in the next few days.
 Kunwar Pratap's friend Veni Das had a house in the village.
-They would go there saying he was looking for jobs so took the place as rent.
+They would go there, saying he was looking for a job, so they took the place on rent.
 They were from Bijolia.
-The Palanquin and procession left them at the outskirts of Chittor.
-Now all they had was a bundle of clothes, his weapons hidden and Sarang.
-Kunwar Pratap wore a simple orange angrakha and a yellow pagri while Ajabde wore a simple green lehenga with silver jewellery.
-Only her gold Mangalsutra she refused to part with.
-In the simple attire, she looked so elegant and dignified Kunwar Pratap was sure that it would be very difficult to be in disguise.
-She was holding her Kanha that she brought along for the house.
+The palanquin and procession left them at the outskirts of Chittorgarh.
+Now all they had was a bundle of clothes, his weapons hidden in a carrier and Sarang.
+Kunwar Pratap wore a simple orange angrakha and a yellow pagri, while Ajabdeh wore a simple green lehenga with silver jewellery.
+Only her golden bangles, gifted by Ranima, did she refuse to part with.
+In the simple attire, she looked so elegant and dignified.
+Kunwar Pratap was sure that it would be very difficult to be in disguise.
+She was holding her Kanha, which she brought along for the house.

 " An hour's walk."